Daniel-KM/Omeka-S-module-SearchSolr/README.md

        or `https://example.com/admin/search` in this example.
     2. Optionally, add a custom navigation link to the search page in the navigation settings of the site.
+5. In Solr dashboard
+    1. In the case the search doesn’t return any results, check the config of the core in the Solr Dashboard and see [this issue on omeka.org] to set and fill the default field.

 The search form should appear.
 Type some text then submit the form to display the results as grid or as list.
 The page can be themed.